BC-CSCI1103/f19/README.md

   #### Month by Month

 1. Learning to code, writing functions;
-2. Bits, Bytes & Machines
+2. Bits, bytes & machines
 3. Applications

 #### Week by Week